apache/druid/docs/querying/sql-functions.md

 ## APPROX_COUNT_DISTINCT_DS_THETA

-Estimates distinct values of a Theta sketch column or a regular column.
-The [Theta sketch documentation](../development/extensions-core/datasketches-theta#aggregator) describes the optional `size` parameter.
+Returns the approximate number of distinct values in a Theta sketch column or a regular column.
+See [DataSketches Theta Sketch module](../development/extensions-core/datasketches-theta#aggregator) for a description of optional parameters.

 * **Syntax:** `APPROX_COUNT_DISTINCT_DS_THETA(expr, [size])`
 * **Function type:** Aggregation

 <details><summary>Example</summary>

-The following example estimates the number of distinct tail numbers in the `Tail_Number` column from the `flight-carriers` datasource.
+The following example returns the approximate number of distinct tail numbers in the `Tail_Number` column of the `flight-carriers` datasource.

 ```sql
 SELECT APPROX_COUNT_DISTINCT_DS_THETA("Tail_Number") AS "estimate"